LeonDoungala22/Virtual-Medical-Assistant/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Collaboration
-For any collaboration inquiries, please contact Leon Doungala at doungala.leon@gmail.com.
+For any collaboration inquiries, please contact me  Leon Doungala at doungala.leon@gmail.com.

 Copyright
 © 2023 Leon Doungala.
-All rights reserved. ```
+All rights reserved.